WessMitchell/holberton-system_engineering-devops/0x00-shell_basics/README.md

-*This a script that prints current working directory*
+*Thiss a script that prints current working directory*